pauly/lightwaverf/README.md

 That needs to be valid yml so the spacing etc is important.

+## Device pairing

 Then "pair" your code with your device as normal, put it in pairing mode then turn the device on with the code, with commands like

     lightwaverf lounge light on

 The first time you try to pair a device from the computer look out for the "pair with this device" message on the wifi link lcd screen, and click the button to accept.

+Note that if you are already using the iPhone/other app, then your device pairings may already be done.
+The wifilink is a single transmitter from the actual device's perspective - all clients (so your iPhone and PC running this ruby program) are the same thing.

-## how to install on your raspberry pi
+## How to install on your raspberry pi
     sudo apt-get update
     sudo apt-get upgrade
     git clone git://github.com/pauly/lightwaverf.git # you don't need much from here, but have the whole source anyway